BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, account of how I beat/failed to beat distraction.

+#### **Taking Notes Makes YouTube More Interesting and Less Addictive**

+As a result of some of the random events that life throws at us I found myself waiting in a hospital with a couple of hours to spare and nothing to keep my mind occupied.
+So I bought a notebook and some pencils and did some work.
+This left me with a notebook that was nearly empty and no particular purpose for it.

+I had put it down near my television and so when I was next watching - I mainly watch YouTube - I decided to take some notes.
+The result was quite a revelation.
+For a start I paid more attention.
+This is a good thing.
+Secondly I remembered what I had watched more clearly.
+It was an explanation of why Asian maths education is better if you are interested.

+I have now designated it as a notebook for taking notes on interesting videos and broadcasts.

 #### **YouTube and Bluesky Ban**

 So the biggest time sink in my life has been Bluesky and YouTube.
 Actually Bluesky isn’t too bad, but I am really susceptible to the YouTube algorithm.
 Especially recently, the algorithm is really tuned into the stuff I like.
 The prevelance of AI slop discouraged me for a while, but I think we’ve all got used to it and can now spot it quickly and avoid it.
 In my case, that actually makes using the site more enjoyable as I like the challenge of spotting the rubbish before I click on it.